The Lord's Prayer

 The teaching that we are to forgive for our own sake, though, is perverted.
 The motive is wrong, and if we forgive for that reason, then we really have not truly forgiven others from the heart.
 We have forgiven them only from our mind, because it is a sensible thing to do.
 The Lord showed me this through a dream.

 He had only one wife who truly loved him.
-She knew he was a decent man, and she enjoyed his companionship.
+She knew he was a decent man and she enjoyed his companionship.
+Bear with me in this; the wives were symbols.
 The rest had married him for what he could give them materially.
 They did not take him very seriously.

 Oh sure, they acted respectful because the law required it, and they did not fool around on him with other men, again because they would have been punished by law otherwise.
-But they would have gladly been married to another man, as long as they were free do so, and he could give them what they wanted.
+But they would have gladly been married to another man, one whose looks were more to their personal taste, as long as they were free do so, and he could give them what they wanted.

-All of those girls liked each other, and had a great time in the harem and on outings, laughing and talking with each other, getting along in one big, happy family.
+All of those girls liked each other, and had a great time in the harem and on outings, laughing and talking with each other, getting along like one big, happy sisterhood.
 They were frivolous and pleasure–loving, and enjoyed their lives as the pampered darlings of a wealthy man.

-Actually, everyone in the family was not happy.
+Actually, they were not happy.
 Those girls did not fool around with other men, but they did fool around among themselves.
 All except for the wife who truly loved the husband.
 The wives did not consider what they were doing as adultery or as perverted.
-They reasoned that since all of them were one flesh with their husband, it was the same as if they were having sexual relations with him directly.
+They reasoned that, since all of them were one flesh with their husband, it was the same as if they were having sexual relations with him directly.

 The husband sure didn't see it that way.
 There was nothing in this dream that suggested a sick, male fantasy of deriving enjoyment from watching women get it on with each other.
 The wives did not cavort with each other in front of their husband; they knew he would not approve of that.
 The rich merchant was a good and honourable man who loved each of his wives dearly, and did not subject them to degradation, but he knew what they were doing behind his back.